kasidyray/Pixel-Art-Maker/README.md

 • Double click a cell to set it's color back to white;<br>
 • Press reset button to clear the grid;<br>
 • Start over.

+Here is the link to the github page https://gideonadegbesan.github.io/pixel-art-maker

+Thanks